SukkaW/fast-cidr-tools/README.md

 ## Performance

 `fast-cidr-tools` is very fast, and is specfically optimized for IPv4.
-In some specific cases, it can be 20x faster than `cidr-tools`. `fast-cidr-tools` acheive this performance by:
+In some cases, it can be 20x faster than `cidr-tools`. `fast-cidr-tools` acheive this performance by:

 - Doing less things, E.g.:
   - `cidr-tools` will cast input to an array if it is string (`cidrTools.merge('1.0.0.0/24', '1.0.1.0/24')`). `fast-cidr-tools` only supports array input.
   - `cidr-tools` sort the return value of `merge` and `exclude` by default. `fast-cidr-tools`'s sort is opt-in.
   - And many more.
-- Avoid unnecessary string operations.
+- Use efficient calculation and avoid unnecessary string operations.
   - how `cidr-tools` and `fast-cidr-tools` calculate the "biggest power of two":
     ```tsx
     // cidr-tools
     function biggestPowerOfTwo(num) {
       if (num === 0n) return 0n;
-      // Notice the slow toString(2) and re-cast length into BigInt
       return 2n ** BigInt(String(num.toString(2).length - 1));
     }